jundalisay/sp/content/en/superphysics/principles/definitions.md

 Death | The state where a mind loses the ability to express independently of the physical aspects of the universe Dharma | The inherent, metaphysical nature of any discrete identity with reference to the creator of that identity Dharmic | Being in line with one's dharma or the nature of things.
 This replaces the concept of 'good' which is based on the limited ego.
-Distance | the gap within identities
-Domain | a territory owned or controlled by a ruler Eagle | the equation for everything, according to Superphysics Effort | the inherent capability of an identity for action
+Distance | the perceptive gap within identities; also space-span Domain | a territory owned or controlled by a ruler Eagle | the equation for everything, according to Superphysics Effort | the inherent capability of an identity for action